humancatfood/omdb-challenge/README.md

  > npm run
 ```

-then open a browser and go to http://localhost:3000/
+~then open a browser and go to http://localhost:3000/~

-OR
+~OR~

-open a browser and go to: https://humancatfood.github.io/omdb-challenge
+~open a browser and go to: https://humancatfood.github.io/omdb-challenge~

+[UPDATE:] [omdb](http://www.omdbapi.com/) have made their api private so this won't work anymore.
+I'll leave the code up for reference, but the only way to see any results is now to clone the repo, become an [omdb patron](https://www.patreon.com/bePatron?u=5038490) and add your own api-key to [these requests](https://github.com/humancatfood/omdb-challenge/blob/master/src/js/data/omdb-service.js).

 ---